Gum conditions and care

 • This is a gum infection or disease.

-• It is caused by plaque build-up allowing bacteria to damage the tissue around your teeth
+• It's caused by plaque and tartar build-up allowing bacteria to damage the tissue around and under your teeth.

-• It may develop from untreated gingivitis or if you are a smoker or have a suppressed immune system you may not have bleeding gums before periodontitis develops.
+• It may develop from untreated gingivitis, smoking or having a suppressed immune system.
+You may not have bleeding gums as an obvious sign.

 • It can cause lasting damage to your teeth and the bones that support them and is the leading cause of tooth loss.